HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Zooming and scaling

 Users with low vision may rely on zooming and scaling the page using system settings or screen magnifying software in order to view its content, especially text.
-The Web Content Accessibility Guidelines require that text in particular can be resized up to at least 200%.
+The Web Content Accessibility Guidelines require that text in particular can be <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html">resized up to at least 200%</a>.

-Adrian Roselli wrote a comprehensive article about the various harms caused when zooming is not enabled for users.
+Adrian Roselli wrote a <a hreflang="en" href="https://adrianroselli.com/2015/10/dont-disable-zoom.html">comprehensive article about the various harms caused when zooming is not enabled for users</a>.
 Many browsers now prevent developers from overriding zoom controls, but it must be avoided at the code-level, as we cannot count on every browser overriding this behaviour when we consider the wide range of browser and OS usage on a global scale.

 {{ figure_markup(
   image="pages-zooming-scaling-disabled.png",